Ardashir I: Religious policy

 Papak was the grand priest of the temple of Anahita in Istakhr and the father of Ardashir, the founder of the Sasanian house, with the beginning of whose reign religion sat on the Persian throne.
 Papak's religious credit might have helped him in taking the power from Gochihr, then Persian governor who had no interest in following the religion of fire.
 In a scratched picture, Papak and his son Shapur are shown on a wall in Takht-e Jamshid; in the picture, Papak and Shapur both wear the same helmet similar to that of Shapur I's in his coins; in the picture, Shapur is visualized in the dual place of shah-priest in a way that he squeezes the hilt of his sword by one hand and manipulates the fire in the fireplace and adds woods by the other hand; and Shapur, son of Papak, squeezes his sword by one hand and takes a ring having a ribbon which is the royal symbol by the other hand on horseback.
 In his coins, Ardashir, who replaces his brother Shapur as the ruler of Pars in 220, wears the same crown as Shapur's, from the front however, and the picture of his father Papak is drawn behind.
 Zoroastrianism was the believed and supported religion of the Sasanians until Ardashir's takeover.
 The current belief is that the priests of the fire temples became noticed and respected by Ardashir's uprising and the opponents were disturbed; but this narrative is the subject of controversy today.
 Although no remarkable authority of Zoroastrianism had a high rank in Ardashir's court, it seems that the first attempts to establish Zoroastrianism as a government religion was done during Ardashir's period; also the remaining Achaemenid, Hellenic and Parthian traditions were combined and used in that era.
+Ardašhir demolished the dynastic sanctuaries of all the vassal kings, permitting only those established with his approval and that honored his dynasty.
+Accordingly, in Arsacid Armenia, Ardašhir expanded the temple cults and commanded that the fire of Ohrmazd, which burned on the altar at Bagavan, be kept alight forever.
+However, he destroyed the statues that Valarsace had erected as representations of his ancestors, along with those of the sun and moon at Armavir.
+These statues, which had been moved from Armavir to Bagaran and then to Artashat, were also broken by Ardašhir.